Skip to Content

 AAIDD's principles (or core values) that guide the achievement of its goals relative to its mission are to:

-• Cultivate and provide leadership in the field of intellectual and developmental disabilities that encompasses a diversity of disciplines, cultures, and perspectives.
+• Cultivate and provide leadership in the field of intellectual and developmental disabilities that encompasses diverse disciplines, cultures, and perspectives.

-• Enhance the skills, knowledge, rewards, and conditions of people currently working in the field and encourage promising students to pursue careers in the field of intellectual and developmental disabilities.
+• Enhance the skills, knowledge, recognition, and conditions of people currently working in the field and encourage promising students to pursue careers in the field of intellectual and developmental disabilities.

-• Influence positive attitudes and public awareness to contributions of people with intellectual and developmental disabilities.
+• Influence positive attitudes and public awareness of the contributions of people with intellectual and developmental disabilities.

 • Establish partnerships and strategic alliances with organizations that share our values and goals.

-AAIDD is committed to fostering diversity among its leaders and members.
-The AAIDD Board of Directors greatly values diverse perspectives and experiences.
-Examples of diversity include, but are not limited to, disability, race, ethnicity, sexual orientation, gender, age, religion, geographical location, social or economic disadvantage, or other attributes/characteristics that may contribute to diverse perspectives.
+The AAIDD Board of Directors greatly values diverse perspectives and experiences, which includes, but is not limited to, disability, race, ethnicity, sexual orientation, gender, age, religion, geographical location, social or economic disadvantage, or other attributes/characteristics that may contribute to diverse perspectives.

 Connect with AAIDD on Social Media